-This Statement of Intent includes a description of the Panel's strategic plan for the four year period to which it relates.
+This Statement of Intent includes a description of the Panel's strategic plan for the four-year period to which it relates.
 It describes the three outcomes that the Panel contributes to: an efficient takeovers market, reduced transaction costs for investors, and increased confidence in the integrity of the takeovers market.
-These outcomes are predicated on the Panel's role of ensuring that the processes for transactions and events that are regulated by the Code and by the Companies Act for Code company schemes are transparent and equitable (see page 7 below, which sets this out in diagrammatic form).
+These outcomes are predicated on the Panel's role of ensuring that the processes for transactions and events that are regulated by the Code and by the Companies Act for Code company schemes are transparent and equitable.

 This Statement of Intent also explains how the Panel will measure its performance on meeting the three intended impacts of the services it provides to the public of New Zealand.

-The intended impacts are:
+Intended impacts on the takeovers market:

-- (a) Efficiency: takeovers law is efficient, with improved information for shareholders; - (b) Enforcement: 100% compliance with the Takeovers Code, and 100% of applicants for Code company schemes seek a No-objection Statement from the Panel; and - (c) Knowledge: shareholders, acquirers, and their advisers will be better informed about the role of the Code and of the Panel, and will be better informed about Code company schemes and the Panel's role in those schemes.
+Efficiency: Takeovers law is efficient, with improved information for shareholders

+Enforcement: 100% compliance with the Takeovers Code and for all applications to the Panel for a Noobjection Statement in respect of Code company schemes, 100% compliance with the Panel's guidance for seeking a No-objection Statement from the Panel

+Knowledge: Shareholders, acquirers and their advisers are well informed about the role of the Code and of the Panel, and are well informed about the Panel's role in Code company schemes